Preserving linear invariants in ensemble filtering methods: Computational examples

+We start by considering a linear Gaussian filtering problem, for which we compare two related ensemble filters: the stochastic ensemble Kalman filter \citep{evensen1994sequential} without constraints on the linear invariants, called \uncons \enkf (\unenkf), and the proposed stochastic ensemble Kalman filter that preserves linear invariants by building a Monte Carlo approximation of the analysis map \eqref{eqn:constrained_gausssian_analysis_map}, called \cons \enkf (\consenkf).
+For both filters, we apply multiplicative inflation and covariance tapering to regularize the empirical estimate of the Kalman gain, see \citep{asch2016data} for more details.
+We stress that these techniques are critical for successful state estimation with ensemble Kalman filters using limited samples, but they are also known to break linear invariants \citep{janjic2014conservation}.
+The proposed \cons \enkf combines the previous regularization techniques with a projection on the span of $\Upara$ to preserve linear invariants.
+Algorithm \ref{algo:linear_constrained} in \ref{apx:linear_constrained} provides a pseudo-code for the \cons \enkf.

-In this first example, we consider a synthetic linear ODE model for which we can fix an arbitrary number of linear invariants.
+Consider a synthetic linear ODE model for which we can fix an arbitrary number of linear invariants.
 This allows us to investigate the performance of the proposed \consenkf, compared to the existing \unenkf, for different numbers of invariants $r$ and ensemble sizes $M$.
+To this end, consider the forward model